fjarri-attic/pyfft/doc/source/index.rst

 Since we are using Cuda, it must be initialized before any Cuda functions are called (by default, the plan will use existing context, but there are other possibilities;
-see reference entry for `Plan` for further information).
+see reference entry for :class:`~pyfft.cuda.Plan` for further information).
-Stream creation is optional; if no stream is provided, ``Plan`` will create its own one.
+Stream creation is optional; if no stream is provided, :class:`~pyfft.cuda.Plan` will create its own one.

  >>> cuda.init()
  >>> context = make_default_context()